 Solid conductor aluminum branch circuit wiring is connected

-to the two circuit breakers shown in the above photo.
+to circuit breakers in the above photo.

 circuits (electric dryers, electric ranges/ovens, central A/C systems, etc.) and does not have the same

 potential issues as solid single conductor aluminum wiring.

 This shows solid conductor copper wiring (also called NM cable or